suchjs/vp-suchjs/docs/en/api.md

 ### `Such.alias`

-Define type alias, its calling method is relatively simple, used to add abbreviated alias to some long type names.
+Define type alias, it's just need provide two arguments, one is the abbreviated alias name, the other is the actual existing long type name.

 `Such.alias(alias: string, fromType: string)`